 (4) The fees payable in relation to the issue of a certificate under section 88 or 92, and in relation to the renewal of any such certificate, shall respectively be such as may be prescribed, and may be prescribed by reference to the operation to be performed or to the circumstances or period for which the certificate is to have effect.

-[Section 53 amended by No. 35 of 2003 s.
+[Section 53 amended: No. 35 of 2003 s.
 167.]

 54. Charging people to take part in permitted gaming